Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Stop wasting time defending your problems and work on addressing them instead."
+> "It is not what we get.
+But who we become, what we contribute... that gives meaning to our lives."
-> — **Celestine Chua**
+> — **Tony Robbins**

 ---

-_Last updated: 12 November 2025 ⏳_
+_Last updated: 13 November 2025 ⏳_